 Experienced contact dancers also can experience altered states but frequently the newcomer might be less practiced in managing such altered states.

-Granted, all newcomers come to their first jam with a wide range of background experiences.
-If, for example, newcomers enter into contact dance improvisation from a background that involves ecstatic dance, martial arts, BDSM, kink or polyamory or some other relational experience it is possible they may arrive with some knowledge, skills and confidence that carries over into contact dance improvisation.
+Granted, all newcomers come to their first jam with a wide range of backgrounds and experiences.
+If, for example, newcomers enter into contact dance improvisation from a background that involves ecstatic dance, martial arts, BDSM, kink or polyamory, or some other relational experience it is possible they may arrive with some knowledge, skills, and confidence that carries over into contact dance improvisation.
 If so, they may arrive at their first jam with only a few, of the above scenarios.
 Or the situations may be present in a milder form.
-However, many newcomers with or without such previous experience arrive at their fist jam with many or all of the above scenarios in their most acute form.
-Every-day living in many cultures does not supply people with the skills needed to navigate their first contact dance improvisation experience from an empowered place.
+However, many newcomers with or without such previous experience arrive at their first jam with many or all of the above scenarios in their most acute form.
+Every day living in many cultures does not supply people with the skills needed to navigate their first contact dance improvisation experience from an empowered place.
 The good news is that acute versions of the above scenarios tend to resolve themselves as the newcomer learns about the dance form and the different ways to assert their boundaries.
 From my experience, this usually takes about three months of regular attendance, but can take a shorter or longer time depending on the individual.
 Also, it is important to mention that these scenarios sometimes never fully go away.
-For instance, I will over my jamming lifetime continue to work on my boundary-setting language.
+For instance, I will in my jamming lifetime, continue to work on my boundary-setting language.
 Thus, even the most senior dancer is likely to be still working on resolving some of these scenarios.
 This can be part of the joy and challenge of the dance form.

 So let’s look at how Rose’s story might play out.